 Are you a student interested in mental health and suicide prevention?

 Are you interested in learning more about JED’s mission?
-Are you looking for ways to be an ambassador or leader as it relates to student mental health?
+Are you looking for ways to be a leader as it relates to student mental health?
 JED has many ways for you to stay connected through our resources and educate yourself and those around you.

 Why Does Student Mental Health Matter?